zylai/blackjack/README.md

 # Bash Blackjack

 Fairly standard but watered down version of Blackjack with a few special rules to keep it simple.
-Written in Bash and can be played in a terminal window.
-Tested with Ubuntu 18.
+Written in Bash, tested with Ubuntu 18.
 Download, create `temp` directory (only on first run, this folder is needed to store the values of the shuffled deck and the dealer and player's pool of cards), and execute game.sh.

 ```
 mkdir temp